GoogleChrome/web.dev/src/site/content/en/lighthouse-best-practices/no-vulnerable-libraries/index.md

 layout: post
 title: Includes front-end JavaScript libraries with known security vulnerabilities
 description: |
-  Learn about the "Includes front-end JavaScript libraries with known security vulnerabilities" Lighthouse audit.
+  Learn how to make your page more secure by replacing JavaScript libraries with known vulnerabilities.
 web_lighthouse:
   - no-vulnerable-libraries
 ---